LarvataTW/conventionalcommits.org/index.md

 ## Summary

 As a software developer, I want to create a readable commit history writing standardized commit messages to make easier and explicit what changes have been applied to a project.

-The Conventional Commits specification proposes introducing a standardized lightweight convention on top of commit messages.
+To accomplish it, the Conventional Commits specification proposes introducing a standardized lightweight convention on top of commit messages giving to you also the chance to automate processes.
 This convention dovetails with [SemVer](http://semver.org), asking software developers to describe in commit messages, features, fixes, and breaking changes that they make.

 The commit message should be structured as follows: